Torfaen County Borough Council provides a weekly two-stream dry recycling collection service.

 Food waste is taken weekly from a 23-litre brown caddy.
 Compostable liners are available for free from council buildings.
 A garden waste collection service operates fortnightly from March to November.

-Residents can apply for a supply of heavy duty yellow bags to deposit nappies, which will be collected alongside the residual waste.
+Residents can apply for a supply of heavy duty yellow bags to deposit nappies, which are collected alongside the residual waste.

 Residual waste is collected fortnightly.
 In late 2015, the county’s 240-litre black residual waste wheelie bins were replaced with 140-litre purple-lidded bins to encourage residents to make better use of the recycling service.

-There is currently one household waste recycling centre in Torfaen.
+There is currently one household waste recycling centre in the county at New Inn.